sveneisenschmidt/yay/docs/getting-started.md

 ### Local installation (Recommended for trying Yay! out)

 Local development is supported through `make` and powered by Docker.
-Please see the [Under The Hood > Devleopment](under-the-hood.md#development) documentation to start developing locally.
+Please see the [Contributing](contributing.md) documentation to start developing locally.

 ### Own distribution (via Docker)